nischala16/nischala16/README.md

-Hi there!!
+Hi there! 👋

-I'm Nischala, a data professional with a strong focus in Python and SQL.

-I am passionate about applying a biomedical background and technical expertise to solve complex problems and create innovative solutions that enhance the health and well-being of people and communities.
+I'm Nischala, a versatile data professional skilled in Python, R, SQL, and data visualization.
+I’m passionate about leveraging data to solve complex problems and drive actionable insights across industries — from healthcare to retail, tech, and beyond.

+With a strong foundation in analytics and a biomedical background, I enjoy turning raw data into clear, impactful stories that help organizations make smarter decisions and innovate with confidence.

+Feel free to explore my projects — I’m always excited to connect and collaborate on new challenges!

 📚 Projects